Estate Planning Checklist—7 Important Things to Settle Before You Die

 In most cases, you can distribute your insurance proceeds through your will without having to make a nomination.
 However, if you wish to make a trust nomination, which is an irrevocable nomination electing your spouse and/or kids as beneficiaries, this takes precedence over your will.

 So, how do you make a nomination?
-Simply ask your insurance company or agent for the necessary form, fill it in, get the signatures of two witnesses aged 21 and submit.
+Simply ask your insurance company or agent for the necessary form, fill it in, get the signatures of 2 witnesses at least 21 years old, and submit.

 4. Other types of insurance